 - Submit BOC-3 (Designation of Process Agent).

-The FMCSA requires freight forwarders file additional insurance submitted on the following forms.
+The FMCSA requires some freight forwarders to file additional insurance using the following forms:

 - Liability insurance: BMC-91 or BMC-91x (if insurance is provided by multiple companies)

 - Proof of cargo insurance (if you are a household goods freight forwarder): BMC-34 or BMC-83